guglielmino/gamma-scalping/README.md

 # Gamma Scalper: An Automated Market-Neutral Options Strategy

 This project provides a reference implementation of an automated Gamma Scalping strategy using the Alpaca Trading API.
-It's designed to be a robust, high-performance starting point for traders and developers interested in exploring sophisticated, market-neutral options strategies.
+It's designed to be a flexible and technically sound example for traders and developers interested in exploring market-neutral options strategies.

 Our goal is to make complex concepts accessible.
 If you're new to options, this guide will walk you through the core ideas.
-If you're an experienced trader, you'll find a powerful, configurable engine to build upon.
+If you're an experienced trader, you'll find a configurable engine to build upon.

 ---

 ## The Core Concept: A Race Against Time

 So, what is Gamma Scalping?
-Imagine you want to profit from a stock's choppiness without betting on its direction.
+Imagine you want to profit from a stock's price movements without betting on its direction.
 That's what this strategy aims to do.
 This strategy is long volatility, meaning it profits if the stock is *more* volatile than the market expects.
 At its heart, it's a race between two competing forces:

 1.  **Volatility (Your Profit Engine - Gamma):** We begin by buying a "straddle" (a call and a put at the same strike) to get positive **Gamma**, which makes our position benefit from movement in either direction.
 We then convert volatility into profit by "scalping": repeatedly buying and selling the underlying stock as it fluctuates.

-2.  **Time Decay (Your Cost - Theta):** The options we buy are like an insurance policy allowing us to scalp the underlying without exposure to directional risk.
-This insurance incurs a daily cost.
+2.  **Time Decay (Your Cost - Theta):** The options we buy allow us to scalp the underlying while reducing exposure to directional risk.
+A daily cost is incurred.
 Every day that passes, the value of our options decreases slightly.
 This steady loss in value is called **Theta**.

 **The goal is to make more money from scalping the small price fluctuations (harvesting volatility) than we lose to time decay.** We are making a bet that the *realized volatility* of the asset will be greater than the *implied volatility* priced into the options.